 Our passion doesn’t stop once the box is opened and the child takes their first strides on their new bike.
 Nope.
 We decided to go big or go home, so we created exclusive Strider Events.
 We wanted to build an entire community of Strider riders who could come together for a chance to show off their skills and for families to socialize around Strider and share their stories.
 Offering both recreational and competitive events, Strider brings children and parents together to meet new people and make new friends.
 These events are exclusive to Strider riders and provide a family-friendly venue to grow their appetite for riding while creating memories for life.

 We're a passionate group of people, which is why we think it's important to educate as many individuals as possible on how to ride a bike.
 We provide curricula and training materials that give schools, community organizations, and medical facilities the opportunity to experience life on two wheels.
-The lessons are an incredible way for Strider-certified instructors to successfully teach balance and skills to riders in an organized setting, in a way that creates a love affair of two wheels for each student.
+The lessons are an incredible way for Strider-certified instructors to successfully teach balance and skills to riders in an organized setting, in a way that creates a lifelong love of riding.

 From a garage start-up to being distributed across the globe; we're incredibly grateful to be inspiring kids through our products, events, and education efforts.
 To express our sincere gratitude and to help as many people experience an astonishing life on two wheels, we developed the Strider Rider Fund in 2014.
 We commit 1% of gross revenue (that's right off the top cut, do it before knowing whether we need that moola to keep the lights on) to the Strider Rider Fund.
 This commitment to benevolence helps organizations and public institutions create riders who develop a lifelong love for riding.

 The first Strider Bike was created in Ryan’s garage.